 Contact Our Experienced Defense Attorney Today for Legal Advice!

 The importance of hiring the right drug defense attorney can't be stressed enough.
 The defense strategy for drug charges must be developed from the very beginning.
 Unlike other types of criminal charges in Illinois, drug cases require a criminal defense strategy that focuses on the actual substance, instead of the actions of the defendant.
 Our drug defense attorney can offer you a free initial consultation concerning your drug-related arrest.
-To schedule a no-cost initial consultation contact our Orland Park law office today at 708-232-0017.
+To schedule, a no-cost initial consultation, contact our Tinley Park law office today at 708-232-0017.